HoTT/EPIT-2020/README.md

    + Valery Isaev : Arend proof assistant

 * Day 4.
-  + Anders Mortberg: Cubical Type Theory and Cubical Agda
+  + Anders Mörtberg: Cubical Type Theory and Cubical Agda
   + Exercise session (with Discord)
   + Prerequisite: check that you can run Agda and build the agda/cubical library, following the [instructions](./04-cubical-type-theory#installation-of-cubical-agda-and-agdacubical)